cares/nodb.at/README.md

 class.nodb.bench.terminal.php -> same benchmark intended to be run on terminal (no 30seconds timeout like on webserver)

 # === features: ===
++ files are not visible to users/browsers/visitors (all .php files that give no output when run) (needs to be implemented next)
 + smal database size (10000 records less than 500kb)
 + all files are plain-text and can be used/edited with any text-editing software (no cryptic format)
 + speed is ok 1000 records write, modify, read, delete

++ insert, modify, delete multiple records in one go! (one command)
 + remembers the last used database/table
 + ASAP simple folder/file based system
 + error and operation/process logging